thatstoasty/prism/README.md

 # prism
-A Command Line Library to learn Mojo!
+A Budding CLI Library!
+Using this as a way to learn Mojo and to better understand CLI tooling development.

+Inspired by: `Cobra`!

 ## Usage
 TODO

 ## Examples
-Try out the cat facts example in the examples directory!
+Try out the `nested` example in the examples directory!

 Here's the script copied over from the main file.
 ```py